ktychn/cse15l-lab-reports/Report3.md

   ```
   technical/911report/chapter-8.txt
   ```
-  In this example, I used the `-path` option to search for files in the `technical/911report` directory that contained an "8" as specified in the pattern, and it output all files whose name contained an "8".
+  In this example, I used the `-path` option to search for files in the `technical/911report` directory whose path names contained an "8" as specified in the pattern, and it output all files whose paths contained an "8".
 This option could be helpful if you are searching for a file that you know contains a specific string, but you are unsure of where in the name the string is, as you could use a pattern search like in this example.

 3. `find -maxdepth` (I found this option using `man find` in the terminal)
  Example 1: